jma1999/ARCH-8833-Sp25-LLM2IFC/README.md

 2. 🧹 Extract OBJ lines from the chat response.
 3. 🔎 Parse vertices & faces.
 4. 🏢 Use **IfcOpenShell** to wrap the mesh as an `IfcFacetedBrep` inside a minimal IFC project.
-5. 👀 Open `GeneratedBlock.ifc` in any BIM viewer.
+5. 👀 Open `GeneratedBlock.ifc` in Revit.

 ---